minixxie/wpp-qt/README.md

         wpp::qt::Application app(argc, argv);
         ...
 ```
-Application class actually inherits from QGuiApplication and it registers some wpp library things in addition.
+The Application class actually inherits from [QGuiApplication](http://doc.qt.io/qt-5/qguiapplication.html) and it registers some wpp library things in addition.